WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 # Meadow Beta 3 Release Notes

+# Pre-Release

+**Hello folks!
+These beta 3.5 notes are a WIP for our next release, the current beta is 3.4, and if you're reading this, you're on our beta staging site.
+Head over to our new [developer](http://developer.wildernesslabs.co/Meadow/Release_Notes/Beta3/) site to see the current production status.**

 ## Beta 3.5

 This is quite a big release with new features, including UART, and a major overhaul to Meadow.Foundation.
 We also launched a new developer site and open-sourced the Meadow.CLI.